Created on Tuesday, 22 June 2010 22:38

 Furthermore, as reported by the London Telegraph on June 5th, Tony Hayward, the chief executive of BP, sold £1.4 million of his shares in the fuel giant weeks before the spill.

-The full story of what is happening in the Gulf of Mexico is yet to emerge, there are rumours of more spills and an ongoing coverup.
+The full story of what is happening in the Gulf of Mexico is yet to emerge, there are rumors of more spills and an ongoing coverup.

 The site represents a $2.2 trillion source of wealth and power, a motive along with a plethora of suspicious activity that needs to be investigated further.